Citizens of the EU/EEA

 The official currency in Norway is the Norwegian krone (NOK).
 You can pay almost everywhere with a common credit card.

-English is spoken at a high level of most Norwegians.
+English is spoken at a high level by most Norwegians.

 Telephone and internet